Handbook for Gen Z

 CHAPTER 1: The Identity Audit

-Before you can build anything meaningful, you need to know what you’re actually working with.
+You need to know what you’re actually working with.

 Who Are You Without the Audience?